Diamond Back Pacer 500

 Diamond Back Pacer 500, Super Viper, Viper?

-The Diamond Back Pacer 500 was released in late 1983 as the supposed replacement to the Silver Streak.
-It was the 2nd bike produced by Fairly in Taiwan and marked the first mid-range bike in the Diamond Back range coming out of this region.
+The Pacer 500 was the 2nd bike produced by Fairly in Taiwan and marked the first mid-range bike in the Diamond Back range coming out of this region.
 For the most part, the bike has very similar components as the 1983 Silver Streak it replaced.

 Dealers didn’t dig the name of the bike and sales flopped, and this is where things start to get murky.